Exploiting network topology in brain-scale simulations of spiking neural networks: Results

 \section{Results}

 On conventional hardware, simulations of large-scale recurrent spiking networks with bio-plausible synaptic densities and transmission delays are bottlenecked by spike routing (\fref{fig:MAM_and_mpi_benchmark}).
 The routing in such distributed simulations requires, first, the exchange of spikes among all compute nodes and, second, the local delivery of spikes to their target synapses and neurons.
 In the case that spikes are exchanged using blocking collective MPI communication, each MPI call introduces a synchronization barrier.
 This entails waiting times due to variations in processing times between MPI processes.
-Furthermore, the subsequent spike delivery causes irregular memory access, which hampers efficient cache usage.
-The local target synapses of each neuron are typically laid out consecutively in memory allowing a spike to reach several targets in a row.
-However, when scaling up simulations, each spike finds ever fewer local targets per process and thread.
+To address this bottleneck, we introduce a structure-aware communication scheme that exploits the separation of delay scales between intra- and inter-area connections.
+By decoupling fast local interactions from slower long-range communication, the proposed approach reduces synchronization frequency without affecting the temporal resolution of spikes.
+Spike delivery is inherently irregular: it is unpredictable which neurons emit spikes in any given simulation cycle, and the local target synapses of any two neurons typically reside in different memory locations.
+The local target synapses of a single neuron, however, are laid out consecutively in memory, allowing a spike to reach several targets in a row.
+Previous work established that cache efficiency in the spike-delivery phase depends critically on the number of target synapses each neuron has on the local process and thread: the more local targets, the better the cache reuse \cite{Pronold22_102952,pronold2022}.
+When scaling up simulations, targets are increasingly spread out, and each spike finds ever fewer local targets per process and thread.
+As a consequence target synapses are increasingly likely to lie in uncached memory, resulting in irregular memory access.
+To recover cache-efficiency, the new structure-aware scheme aggregates intra-area synapses on a single compute node, thereby increasing target locality.

-This study investigates to what extent a structure-aware approach alleviates these bottlenecks in simulations of multi-area models. \Sref{sec:structure-aware-simulation-strategy} introduces the proposed simulation strategy. \Sref{sec:synch-time-model} and \sref{sec:memory-acess-model} provide a theoretical understanding of why the structure-aware approach reduces synchronization times and spike-delivery times, respectively.
+This study investigates to what extent a structure-aware approach alleviates these bottlenecks in simulations of multi-area models. \Sref{sec:structure-aware-simulation-strategy} introduces the proposed simulation strategy. \Sref{sec:synch-time-model} and \sref{sec:memory-access-model} develop theoretical models of why the structure-aware approach reduces synchronization times and spike-delivery times, respectively.
+These models rest on simplifying assumptions that are not fully satisfied in practice and should therefore be understood as providing qualitative mechanistic insight into the expected performance gains rather than exact quantitative predictions.
 Finally, \sref{sec:Benchmark-results} presents benchmarking results obtained with our reference simulation code NEST comparing the conventional and the structure-aware simulation strategy.